Fast track your career with a postgraduate degree in brain and mind sciences

 This course will be available to study remotely for students commencing in Semester 1, 2021.
 Please note that some units of study that are not essential to completing the degree may not be available to be studied remotely.

 Note: The University intends to offer as many units of study as possible in a remote as well as face-to-face learning method of delivery in Semester 1, 2021 and subject to ongoing border closures and public health orders impacting attendance on campus, in Semester 2, 2021.
 However, some units of study and courses require students to study in-person at the relevant University of Sydney campus/es and host locations for placements and will not be available remotely.

 The Master of Brain and Mind Sciences provides focused education and training for the next generation of science, medical, nursing, psychiatry and psychology workforces, preparing them to meet the needs of those suffering from disorders of the brain and mind.
 The course will promote interdisciplinary research, encouraging investigation into disease in areas of the brain and mind.
-The course also draws on the strengths of the Brain & Mind Research Institute (BMRI) to assist you in your professional and clinical skill development.
+The course also draws on the strengths of the Brain and Mind Centre to assist you in your professional and clinical skill development.

 In this course the core units of study provide you with an understanding of the link between basic neuroscience and clinical applications and interventions.
 This focus on translational research will offer you a broader application of the brain and mind sciences discipline and opportunity for collaboration and improved research outcomes.
 Elective units of study and the research dissertation will then provide a high standard of specialised training in your chosen area with learning of current research methodologies, access to cutting edge scientific research equipment and supervision by high profile researchers.